Online Logarithm Calculator - Compute Logs and Exponential Forms

 \[ \log_b \left( \dfrac{x}{y} \right) = \log_b( x ) - \log_b( y) \]

-Use Logarithm Calculator
+How to Use the Logarithm Calculator

 The output of the calculator is the logarithm of \( x \) to the base \( b \): \( y = \log_b(x) \) and also its equivalent in exponential form \( x = b^{y} \)